aliciabures/summer-chores/README.md

 If they manage not to get tired and fall asleep while doing their chores, they have successfully completed their chores.

-Use nodejs to see if Kate finishes the chores or falls asleep trying.

 Assignment created by Dan Collins at Code Kentucky